List of landslides

 This list of landslides is a list of notable landslides and mudflows divided into sections by date and type.
-This list is very incomplete as there is no central catalogue for landslides, although some for individual countries/areas do exist.
-Volumes of landslides are recorded in the scientific literature using cubic kilometres (km3) for the largest and millions of cubic metres (normally given the non-standard shortening of MCM) for most events.
+This list may be incomplete as there is no central catalogue for landslides, although it does exist for some for individual countries or areas.
+Volumes of landslides are recorded in the scientific literature using cubic kilometres (km3) for the largest and millions of cubic metres (MCM) for most events.